Private/Exclusive instance required

 - enable Static IPs

-- must use secure HTTPS endpoint
+- must use a secured HTTPS endpoint

 - Optionally, configure internal firewall to allow requests from a list of Static IPs